Beyond the Badge

 CRC provides perimeter and hospital security coverage along with patient transportation for the forensic psychiatric hospital at Patton, run by the Department of State Hospitals.

 While in high school, Walls was an athletic star.
-He didn’t want attention so didn’t go for promotions.
+This experience caused him to shun attention, so he didn’t go for promotions.

 “I never wanted to be in the limelight again,” he said.

 Instead, he chose to support those around him who wanted to promote.
-During his career he worked with supervisors who cared about staff so the staff gave their best to get the job done.
+During his career, he said he worked with supervisors who cared about staff, so the staff gave their best to get the job done.

 Respect is important